 The VAT number in Croatia is unique for each company registered in this country and it is formed of 11 digits and the country’s prefix, HR.

 VAT compliance in Croatia

-The post VAT registration rules must be respected by companies with activities in Croatia.
-Firms can issue invoices, including electronic ones with the legal signature.
+The post-VAT registration rules must be respected by companies with activities in Croatia.
+Firms can issue invoices, including electronic ones with a legal signature.
 Invoice correction and other credit notes can be made, in compliance with the Croatian VAT Act.
 Another important aspect refers to the maintenance of company records and accounts which need to be kept for at least 10 years.

 VAT threshold registration in Croatia

 Foreign investors in Croatia should know that there is no VAT threshold registration, except for companies dealing with distance selling.
-E-commerce companies selling products and services to clients in Croatia must observe and respect the VAT threshold of EUR 36,000 per year or approximately HRK 270,000.
-Additional information about the VAT threshold can be obtained from one of our consultants.
+E-commerce companies selling products and services to clients in Croatia must observe and respect the VAT threshold of EUR 36,000 Additional information about the VAT threshold can be obtained from one of our consultants.

 Exemptions from value added tax in Croatia